 Why is it so hard to control our racing thoughts and thumping heart when we get caught up in this frenzy?
 It’s because, at the root of our unease, is a fear of losing control.
 Our fear deludes us into thinking that we can somehow conquer the unknown by entwining it with our thoughts.

-However, it’s important to know when to draw the line by recognizing when our ruminating has become excessive.
-You’ll see that you’ve crossed this line if you find yourself micromanaging, and worrying about things that don’t directly impact you, such as natural disasters, political brawls, and what your neighbor thinks of your temporarily unkempt backyard.
+However, it’s important to know when to draw the line – that point when our ruminating has become excessive.
+You’ll know you crossed this line if you find yourself micromanaging, and worrying about things that don’t directly impact you, such as natural disasters, political brawls, and what your neighbor thinks of your temporarily unkempt backyard.

 As someone who primarily lives inside her head, worrying about the small stuff was my modus operandi.
 This was intensified by growing up with family members who liked to stir things up.
 I became accustomed to anticipating the worst.
 Worrying was the armor I wore to defend myself.

 The secret to doing this is, quite simply, knowing what does and doesn’t matter to us.
 In an age of information overload, with so many demands on our attention, we have to be ruthless in our discernment of what, and who deserves our attention.
-By consciously attuning our mental focus, we can maintain a state of balance and harmony, and be productive.
+By consciously attuning our mental focus, we can maintain a state of balance and harmony.

 Here are three steps that you can take to put a stop to needless worrying:

 1. Develop perspective on what does matter to you: To develop perspective on what really matters to you, try connecting with your future self.
 Where do you see yourself in 5, 10, or 20 years?
 You don’t have to imagine every detail – a general idea of what you want to be doing within a particular time frame is enough.
 In taking a long view of your life, your priorities will come into clearer focus.
 Another fun technique is visualizing Earth from outer space.
 Imagine that you’re on a spaceship that’s hovering just above our globe.
 From this vantage point, you’ll be able to see the bigger picture.
-You’ll realize how insignificant those things that are causing you angst are when you look at it through the lens of the cosmos.
+You’ll realize how insignificant those things that are causing you angst are when you look at it from a higher perspective.

 2. Figure out what doesn’t matter: Knowing what should not matter to you is just as important as knowing what should.
 Many trivial things aren’t worth your attention and you can allow them to fall by the wayside.
 A couple of things from my list include the opinions of people who don’t matter to me, gossip, and other people’s business that doesn’t involve me.
 This list, created by author Byron Katie, is a useful guide in sorting out your concerns: